smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/using.md

 encourages users to contact SMA Support for a consulting session, so that SMA technical experts can help assure that the decision to change and the new token characters chosen can be used successfully.
-The Agent\'s specification of the default character translation tables (or CCSID values) for EBCDIC and ASCII characters can figure into the final choice of characters, depending on where Dynamic Variable tokens will be used in the job start requests.
+The Agent's specification of the default character translation tables (or CCSID values) for EBCDIC and ASCII characters can figure into the final choice of characters, depending on where Dynamic Variable tokens will be used in the job start requests.